syngyn/LSTM-Future-5-bar-prediction-MQL5/README.md

 ❌ If errors occur:

-Check that EURUSD60.csv exists and has data
-Make sure you're in the correct folder
+Check that all listed csv files exists and has data Make sure you're in the correct folder
 Verify Python libraries are installed